Optical communication-based identification for multi-UAV systems: theory and practice: Simulations and Experiments

 \subsection{Hamming distance effect on the identification time}

-Let us consider a group of $J=11$ \acp{UAV} with two different blinking sequences assigned to each \ac{UAV}, i.e. $\mathrm{dim}(\mathbf{S}_j)=2$.
+We consider a group of $J=11$ \acp{UAV} with two different blinking sequences assigned to each \ac{UAV}, i.e. $\mathrm{dim}(\mathbf{S}_j)=2$.
 Thus, we need to construct a dictionary $\mathbf{D}$ with at least 22 different binary sequences.
 In addition, we set $\bar{b}=0.4$, $N_1=7$, and $N_0=7$.

-We consider two different cases.
-In case $A$, we construct a set with $H_m=1$, the minimum length that satisfies the desired number of sequences is $L=8$, and produces 22 different binary sequences.
-In case $B$, we construct a second set with $H_m=3$, the minimum length that satisfies the desired number of sequences is $L=13$, and produces 22 different binary sequences.
+Next, we consider two different cases.
+In case $A$, we construct a set with $H_m=1$, and sequence length $L=8$ (the minimum length that satisfies the desired number of sequences) which contains a total of 22 different sequences.
+In case $B$, we construct a second set with $H_m=3$, and sequence length $L=13$ (the minimum length that satisfies the desired number of sequences) which contains a total of 22 different sequences.

-We perform simulations to calculate for both cases the classification probability error $p_{ce}$ and the expected identification time $T_d$ for different bit probability errors $p_b$.
-We perform these simulations assuming $\sigma_T=0$, i.e., assuming perfect clock signals.
-The results are presented in table \ref{tab:Results1}.
+For both cases, we perform simulations to calculate the classification probability error $p_{ce}$ and the expected identification time $T_d$ for different bit probability errors $p_b$.
+We perform these simulations assuming $\sigma_T=0$, i.e., perfect clock signals.
+The results are presented at the top of Table \ref{tab:Results1}.
 For $p_b\leq0.2$, the identification time $T_d$ for case $B$ is longer, but its classification error probability is lower.

-In the absence of clock signal mismatch, the benefits of the reduced classification error probability provided by the robustness obtained by increasing the circular Hamming distance weaken as the bit probability error increases.
-The reason for this is that sets of sequences with a larger circular Hamming distance must have larger lengths to maintain their cardinality, thus presenting more errors.
+In the absence of a clock signal mismatch, the benefits of the reduced classification error probability provided by the robustness obtained by increasing the circular Hamming distance weaken as the bit probability error increases.
+This is because sets of sequences with a larger circular Hamming distance must have larger lengths to maintain their cardinality, thus presenting more errors.